 Lastly, there is an issue of perception where an input is commonly presented as separate fields even though users perceive it as a single coherent entity.
 This is true of “name” fields that are often split into “First name” and “Last name” fields.

-During both our E-Commerce Checkout Usability and (the upcoming) M-Commerce Usability studies users consistently considered their name a single whole – I am not “James” and “Newman”, I am “James Newman”.
+During both our E-Commerce Checkout Usability and M-Commerce Usability studies users consistently considered their name a single whole – I am not “James” and “Newman”, I am “James Newman”.
 Therefore, users often enter their entire name in the “First name” field and then upon advancing to the next field, discover that they must now enter their last name.
 They then go back to delete their last name from the “First name” field, only to advance to the “Last name” field again to complete it.

 While numerous sites ask for the user’s name in two or more fields it simply is not good usability.
 Of course it can be difficult to discover this if you’re not doing usability tests since all subjects we observed noticed and corrected the error before submitting the form (thus not showing up in most form tracking web statistics).
 It is therefore not a critical error to make but it does introduce needless friction to the checkout experience.
 Amazon seems to have reached the same conclusion and instead asks for the user’s “Full name”: